Bekalah/liber-arcanae/README_RENDERER.md

 4. **Double-helix lattice** – two phase-shifted strands with calm crossbars.

 Each layer uses the next color from [`data/palette.json`](./data/palette.json).
 If the palette file is missing, a calm inline status notice appears and the renderer falls back to built-in hues.
+Each layer draws with the next tone from [`data/palette.json`](./data/palette.json).
+If that file is absent, the page reports a gentle inline notice and renders with a built-in fallback palette so the geometry remains visible.

 ## Numerology as Spiral Grammar
 The constants of the Cathedral are Fibonacci-coded checkpoints rather than flat decoration: